-The Feeding America network provides meals to more than 46 million people, including 12 million children each year.
+The Feeding America network provides meals to more than more than 40 million people, including 12 million children each year.
 Disney’s commitment will provide grants to 60 Feeding America member food banks across the country, helping to empower the network of food banks in rescuing and distributing produce to underserved families by inspiring creative approaches to impact local change.

 This support will enable Feeding America to rescue more of the billions of pounds of produce that goes to waste in the United States each year.